Anki-code1/dnsviz/README.md

 ## Pre-Deployment DNS Testing

-The examples in this section demonstrate usage of DNSViz for pre-deployment testing.
+The examples in this section demonstrate the usage of DNSViz for pre-deployment testing.